 #2: Honor the craving… with a healthy replacement

 You're in for a miserable ride if you let yourself go hungry.
 Instead, make smart substitutes.
 "It is hard to cut out anything from our diet without finding an enjoyable substitute," says Maria Bella, MS, RD, CDN, of Top Balance Nutrition.
 "I would use this as an opportunity not to focus on restricting carbs, but as a chance to try new foods and recipes instead."
 She suggests swapping cauliflower rice with the regular variety or opting for black bean pasta over white.

 "Start your meal with a salad, ask for cut-up veggies with your hummus instead of pita, snack on fruit instead of candy, enjoy nuts instead of pretzels, or wrap your burger in lettuce leaves," adds Shapiro.
 Get creative, and you'll never go hungry.

 #3: Swap your soda

-Another bonus: Drinking water can help suppress those cravings.
+Another bonus: Drinking water may help suppress those cravings.
 "Stay hydrated, as the hypothalamus in our brain tends to confuse thirst and hunger," says Bella.